-Voice of the child
+oice of the child

 Comment on the physical care, safety, protection, emotional warmth, stability, guidance, boundaries and stimulation etc. each parent is able to provide to each child.
-Comment on any relevant information/ key events in each parent's life including their childhood, as well as taking into consideration any specific vulnerability that you are aware of, e.g., physical and emotional health, substance misuse, domestic abuse and mental health etc Parent/Carers profile Comment on the family's response to day to day life, and crisis events.
+Comment on any relevant information/ key events in each parent's life including their childhood, as well as taking into consideration any specific vulnerability that you are aware of, e.g., physical and emotional health, substance misuse, domestic abuse and mental health etc arent/Carers profile Comment on the family's response to day to day life, and crisis events.
 Please include any indication of family's motivation to change

 Support systems and wider environment Comment on wider family's history and functioning.
 Comment on factors such as their housing arrangements, employment and training, income and financial management.
 What's working well?
 Safety: Proven and tested over time - times when the risks were present and it was managed or lessened by parents or others and the child was protected.
 Strengths: Assets, resources of family - includes capacities within the wider family, individual or community.
 What strengths exist relevant to the identified harm or dangers?
-Managing Risks ha fai the W the (V hat are the Needs/ Risks that you live identified during your work with the mily, and what impact do they have on e child/ren? hat action needs to be taken to reduce less needs/risks? /hen and by whom? - ease make these SMART)
+S ha far hat are the Needs/ Risks that you we identified during your work with the mily, and what impact do they have on e child/ren?
+Managing Risks the (V hat action needs to be taken to reduce ese needs/risks? /hen and by whom? - ease make these SMART)

 What can your agency do to help reduce these risks?
 (When and by whom?)
 Outcome.
-What will be different for the child/ren or young people? les?
+What will be different for the child/ren or young people?
+Jes?
 What are the risks if nothing changes?
 If nothing changes?
 What action does your agency think may need to happen if nothing changes?
-Comment on very annual analysis ik?
-Comment on your agency's analysis of harm - do you believe that the identified child/children are at risk of significant harm?
+Comment on your agency's analysis sk? of harm - do you believe that the identified child/children are at risk of significant harm?
 Significant risk?
 With what you know now, in the event of a Child Protection Plan being made, what category of abuse (Emotional.
 Neglect, Physical, Sexual) would you envisage being appropriate and why?
-Yes Date report seen No Has this report been seen by the parents/ carers ?
-Has this report been seen by the child/ren / youn g people?
-If you ı have not shared the report please state wh ny not.
-What t are the views of the parents and/ or carers on this report?
+Yes Date report seen No Has this report been seen by the parents/ carers 6?
+Has this report been seen by the child/ren / young people? ng people?
+If you If you have not shared the report please state why not.
+Wha What are the views of the parents and/ or carers on this report?

+Signed (Decemb) Cores).
+Doto

-Sig gned (Parent/ Carer): Date:
+Signed (Parent/ Carer): Date:

+What are the views of shild/year arrange and a sufficiency of

-W hat are the views of child/ren or young people on this report?
+What are the views of child/ren or young people on this report?

-Sic gned (Child): Date:
+Signed (Child): Date: